 Other Helpful Information

-Minnesota Vulnerable Adults Mandated Reporting Training
+Minnesota Vulnerable Adults Mandated Reporting Training (mandated by Minnesota DHS).

 Kathy Esson 218-726-2223 or firstname.lastname@example.org